 Since July 2018, the ACF has received over $1 million in pledged donations.
 This has been our fastest ever one million dollars — raised in just four months.
-To celebrate this milestone we contacted the artist who received this donation.
+To celebrate, we spoke to the artist who was pledged the millionth dollar.

 Meet the recipient of the donation, John Noble.
 John’s ACF project aims to raise money for an exciting and innovative chamber music program for students of regional and remote Victoria.
 To date, he has raised over $26,000 for his campaign.
 We chat to John about the significance of this donation.

 How will this donation have a positive impact on your campaign and what does it mean for you having a friend support you in this way?

 This donor has been an incredible support to my program.

 They came on board at the very start of my campaign and has been an enthusiastic advocate.

 Their generous donation will ensure that I can deliver my ground-breaking program to students across regional Victoria in 2019.

 They have enabled performance and mentor opportunities with professional musicians from across Australia that will literally change the lives of these young musicians.

 Why do you use the ACF to fundraise?